 Watch the breathing process with “So” and “Ham”

 - When we give work to mind that keeps it ever busy, then, the mind doesn’t trouble us.
-Sometime people catch a monkey which has a tendency of going up and down, up and down and so on, a tree.
+Sometimes people catch a monkey which has a tendency of going up and down, up and down and so on, a tree.
 If we keep the monkey in one place, it keeps performing such monkey tricks.
 Therefore the monkey trainer who goes to beg in front of every house and commands the monkey to go up and down the pole.
-In the same manner mind is like a monkey.
+In the same manner, the mind is like a monkey.
 Therefore this “monkey” must be entrusted with some absorbing work.
-If we sit in the meditation as a first step, this monkey mind will not be in our control.
+If we sit in meditation as a first step, this monkey mind will not be in our control.
 So, we must sit in meditation and give the duty of a watchman, who watches who is going in and who is going out, to this monkey mind.
 If we entrust the duty of a watchman to the mind, and this “monkey” sits there at the tip of the nose, and goes on watching the breath, “So” as we inhale, and “Ham” as we exhale, this process goes on and the monkey is kept busy watching the breath going in and coming out.
-[Sathya Sai Baba – Excerpts from discourse on: 05-25-1979]
+[Sri Sathya Sai Baba – Excerpts from discourse on: 05-25-1979]

-- Keep eyes half opened, and focused on the tip of the nose.
+- Keep eyes half-opened and focused on the tip of the nose.
 Inhale through the left nostril, closing the right nostril with the right thumb.
 As the breath goes in, it utters “So” (meaning 'He'); then exhale through the right nostril, closing the left nostril.
 As the breath goes out, it utters “Ham” (meaning 'I').
 Inhale and exhale slowly and deliberately, conscious of the identity of He and I (yourself), which it asserts, until the breathing and the awareness grow into an unnoticed process.
 Keep the mind as a watchman to note the incoming and outgoing breaths, to listen with the inner ear to the “Soham” that the breath whispers and to witness the assertion of your being the Divine, which is the core of the Universe.
 [SSS 10.34: 22-11-1970]